 Sunny Eastland is famous for its beautiful, often deserted beaches, and its exhilarating and diverse surf breaks.
 Hire a surf board and get out there, or watch the peeling waves from the comfort of your outstretched beach towel.
 Other popular pastimes include fishing, diving, cycling, mountain biking and golf.

 Trying the wine here is a must.
-Known as the "Chardonnay Capital of New Zealand", Gisborne produces premium white wines which can be readily enjoyed on a scenic winery tour.
+Known as the "chardonnay capital of New Zealand", Gisborne produces premium white wines that can be readily enjoyed on a scenic winery tour.

 Accommodation in Eastland can be as fancy as an upmarket lodge, boutique B&B or waterfront hotel.
 But Eastland is also heaven for those in motorhomes or tents, with plenty of freedom camping amid picture-perfect scenery.